yzprofile/ngx_http_dyups_module/README.md

 ## Description
-This module can be used to update your upstream-list without reload config files.
+This module can be used to update your upstream-list without reloadding Nginx.

 ### Config Example